uncinc/android-ci/README.md

 # android-ci
-Automatically build and publish a Android app via CI
+Helper library to automatically build and publish a Android app via CI.

+In early alpha stage currently.
+Documentation will follow.